In the context of AP Psychology, which of the following best desc... | Study Prep in Pearson+

 1

-Step 3: Differentiate the thalamus from other brain structures by their functions: the hypothalamus produces hormones regulating growth and metabolism; the medulla oblongata regulates heartbeat and breathing; the cerebellum controls voluntary muscle movements and balance.
+Differentiate the hypothalamus from other brain areas: the cerebellum controls voluntary muscle movements and balance, the cerebral cortex handles higher-order thinking, and the occipital lobe processes visual information.

-Step 4: Match the function of the thalamus to the description 'acts as the brain's sensory relay station, directing incoming sensory information to the appropriate areas of the cerebral cortex.'
+Match the description of regulating basic biological drives (hunger, thirst, body temperature) to the hypothalamus, confirming its primary function.

-Step 5: Conclude that the best description of the thalamus's function is its role as the sensory relay station, distinguishing it from other brain areas with different primary functions.
+Conclude that the hypothalamus's main role is to regulate these essential survival functions, distinguishing it from other brain regions with different responsibilities.

 Watch next

-Master Introduction to Psychological Subfields with a bite sized video explanation from Hannah
+Master Organization of the Brain with a bite sized video explanation from Hannah